dstanesc/store-chunky-bytes/README.md

 # Store Chunky Bytes

-Simple API to :
+Current library is a building block to :

-1. Persist large byte arrays, across multiple chunks, in the blob storage of your preference (memory, cloud, ipfs, etc.)
+1. __Persist__ large byte arrays, across multiple chunks, in the blob store of your choice (memory, cloud, ipfs, etc.)
-2. Retrieve slices of data, based on the offset, independent of the individual chunk boundaries
+2. __Retrieve__ slices of data, based on the offset, independent of the individual chunk boundaries

 Persisted data is content addressable, hence immutable and versionable.